jamemamjame/wordy/README.md

 Hi, I'm Wordy. 🤖🙏🏻
 I will suggest you the word for guessing in Wordle game base on feedback in each round.
 Feedback consist of:
-	"g" (Green) that represent to correctness
+	"g" (Green) represents to "correct"
-	"y" (Yellow) that represent to presenting
+	"y" (Yellow) represents to "present"
-	"w" (White) that represent to absent
+	"w" (White) represents to "absent"
 Once you've guessed the word in each round, please provide me the feedback as a sequence of color like an example below.
 feedback: ywwgg << 🟨⬜⬜🟩🟩
 ----------------------------
-Calculating the most suitable word...
+Finding the most suitable word...
 (This process takes long time) [Round 1] Please guess "arose"
 Feedback: wgwwg
 ⬜🟩⬜⬜🟩

-Calculating the most suitable word...
+Finding the most suitable word...
 (This process takes long time) [Round 2] Please guess "pubic"
 Feedback: wwyyw
 ⬜⬜🟨🟨⬜

-Calculating the most suitable word...
+Finding the most suitable word...
 (This process takes long time) [Round 3] Please guess "stand"
 Feedback: wwwgw
 ⬜⬜⬜🟩⬜

-Calculating the most suitable word...
+Finding the most suitable word...
 (This process takes long time) [Round 4] Please guess "brine"
 Feedback: ggggg
 Hoolay!!
-We won with in round 4 🎉
+We win within round 4 🎉
 ```

 ## Build and run